zulhilmizainuddin/nettomon/README.md

     $ chmod 755 libcrystax.so libgnustl_shared.so nettomon

-Run as superuser.
-Nettomon must be executed with superuser permission as it is using libpcap for the network monitoring.
-Make sure the device is rooted.
+Nettomon must be executed with superuser permission as it is using libpcap for the network monitoring. **Make sure the device is rooted.**

-    $ su

 Execute the program by passing it the pid of the process to be monitored.

-    # LD_LIBRARY_PATH=/data/local/tmp ./nettomon <pid>
+    $ su -c LD_LIBRARY_PATH=/data/local/tmp ./data/local/tmp/nettomon <pid>